 Essential Bass Fishing Tackle

-When it comes to bass fishing, there are some key gear items you need to ensure that you have the right tools for the job.
-This includes a rod that’s heavy enough to handle these feisty fish species, but one that’s also light and flexible enough to be capable of casting a variety of different lures.
+When it comes to bass fishing, you need some key gear items to ensure that you have the right tools for the job.
+This includes a rod that’s heavy enough to handle these feisty fish species, but one that’s also light and flexible enough to cast various different bass lures.

-While most beginner or novice anglers focus more on the lures they will use, few of them actually realize that the rod and reel you’re fishing with is likely to be the most important item you have.
-By fishing with a solid rod and reel that’s equipped with the right fishing line, you can get the best possible performance out of your lures and rigs.
+While most beginner or novice anglers focus more on the lures they will use, few realize that the rod and reel you’re fishing with is likely to be the most important item you have.
+By fishing with a solid rod and reel equipped with the right fishing line, you can get the best possible performance out of your bass fishing lures and rigs.

 In the following sections, we’ll cover what tackle you need for bass fishing and explain why these items are important.